 - our period log

 - work samples that I want to keep as we do them

 - and more!

 I have been planning our homeschool lessons month by month for years rather than by the whole year as some homeschoolers may.
 Even month by month planning can be tricky, things are always changing on our home, for instance, Austin will now be raising her own silkie chickens.

-Do you have any idea who much she is going to learn while raising her own chickens, and a breed I know nothing about?
+Do you have any idea how much she is going to learn while raising her own chickens and a breed I know nothing about?
 And then deciding what to do with their eggs?

 Month by month planning means that I do not have to have a years’ worth of materials ready to go all the time.

 The top shelves in closets and the bottom drawers in cabinets are often underused or misused.
 Take a look in your home.
 Does the top shelf hold items that could just as well be donated?
 Is there a bottom drawer in your home that is practically empty?

 These are places where you can store your homeschool supplies.